 Knowledge & Skill

 Ryan first cut his teeth as a deputy district attorney in Eagle County.
 He graduated from the National College of District Attorneys’ Career Prosecutor Course where he polished his trial skills.
 Ryan handled hundreds of cases involving domestic violence, DUI, theft, drugs, and assault.
 He took over two dozen trials to verdict.
 As a lead prosecutor in Eagle County, Ryan only lost one trial in 2.5 years.
 He argued and prevailed in countless substantive hearings involving significant constitutional issues, the admissibility of evidence and felony charges.

 After the DA’s Office, Ryan began work as a private attorney for the largest firm on the Western Slope — Garfield & Hecht, P.C.
-Between his time at the DA’s Office and founding RKV Law, Ryan was mentored and trained by one of the best Aspen lawyers for nearly four years.
+Between his time at the DA’s Office and founding RKV Law, Ryan was mentored and trained by one of the best Aspen lawyers for over four years.
 He attended the National Institute of Trial Advocacy for a week-long program in Boulder where he further refined his advocacy skills.

-In 2013, Ryan was given the Client Distinction Award by the esteemed rating company, Martindale-Hubbell.
+For the last three years, Ryan was given the Client Distinction Award by the esteemed rating company, Martindale-Hubbell.
 Recognized for excellence in (1) quality of service, (2) overall value, (3) responsiveness, and (4) communications ability, Ryan was rated a perfect 5 out of 5 by his clients.
 Less than 1% of the 900,000+ attorneys listed on martindale.com and lawyers.com have been accorded the Client Distinction Award.

 A Leader in the Community